This post is also available in: German

-Reproductions of the english crown jewels
+Reproductions of the British crown jewels

 There’s a man here in Germany, Dieter Baumgartl, who has a strange kind of hobby: He’s reproducing crown jewels.